kieler/stpa/extension/README.md

 Instead of informal UCA definitions a context table may be used.
 This is done by using the section `Context-Table` instead of `UCAs`.
 A context table can then be generated automatically and shown alongside the diagram by selecting `Show Context Tables` in the editor context menu or the corresponding icon right above the editor.
 Clicking on a UCA in the context table highlights the corresponding node in the diagram and its definition in the editor.
 In the context table view a control action can be selected in order to inspect it.

-### Completion Item
+### Automation through Completion Item

 Partly information is repeated in STPA e.g. when defining a scenario for a UCA, the UCA itself is written down again.
 To reduce the time effort, PASTA offers completion items, which generate text automatically based on the informations already stated in other components.
+To access completion items, press `ctrl` + `space`.
 The following completion items are provided:
 * create system component
 * create starting text for a plain text UCA